-Chapter 2 introduces relations and functions.
-The chapter opens with the basics: relations are sets of ordered n-tuples; relations have properties like reflexivity, symmetry, and transitivity.
+From basic set theory, we move to relations and functions.
+It opens with the basics: relations are sets of ordered n-tuples; relations have properties like reflexivity, symmetry, and transitivity.
 After presenting the basics, the chapter talks about order relations, then discusses closures, ancestrals, equivalence relations and equivalence classes.
 We use the classical memory theory of personal identity to illustrate equivalence relations.
 Starting with a basic memory relation, we take the symmetric, then transitive, then reflexive closures to make an equivalence relation.
 We then discuss the problems introduced by the notion of personal fission.
 We show how taking the symmetric then transitive closure is distinct from taking the transitive then symmetric closure.
 Functions are used everywhere in philosophy.
 So we spend a good deal of time discussing functions.
 We talk about the features and types of functions.
 We briefly illustrate their use in philosophy of language and science.
 Since many branches of philosophy make use of isomorphisms, we introduce and illustrate the notion of isomorphism.

-Chapter 3 introduces machines.
+Machines play many roles in philosophy, both in the philosophy of mind and the philosophy of physics.
+This chapter introduces machines and cellular automata.
 A machine is a formal structure used to describe some lawful pattern of activity.
 Machines are often used in philosophy of mind - many philosophers model minds as machines.
 Machines are sometimes used in metaphysics - simple universes can be modeled as networks of interacting machines.
 You can use these models to study space, time, and causality.
 We start by introducing finite state machines.
 We discuss programs and dispositions.
-We discuss networks of machines.
 Mechanical universes are networks of machines.
 We illustrate the concept of a mechanical universe with the game of life.
-The chapter concludes with a brief introduction to Turing machines.
+The chapter also contains a brief introduction to Turing machines.